 Suggestions for a healthy diet, including dietary groups and portion control

-Cane Corso weight management relies heavily on the dog's diet.
+Cane Corso weight management relies heavily on the dog’s diet.
 Giving your dog high-quality food that contains all the nutrients it needs without adding unnecessary fat is crucial.
-Avoid foods that use fillers or artificial preservatives and seek out ones that list meat as the primary ingredient.
-It's vital to adhere to the portion restriction recommendations a veterinarian makes or finds on food packaging.
-Overeating can occur when food is freely available or left out for long periods.
-Meals should be given at regular intervals, and leftovers should be taken away after a specific time.
+Avoid foods that use fillers or artificial preservatives, and seek out ones that list meat as the primary ingredient.
+It’s vital to adhere to the portion restriction recommendations a veterinarian makes or finds on food packaging.
+Overeating can occur when food is freely available or left out for long periods of time.
+Meals should be given regularly, and leftovers should be taken away after a specific time.

 Exercise suggestions, such as frequency and duration of physical activity

 Keeping a Cane Corso at a healthy weight also requires regular exercise.
-To be fit and trim, these canines need to get enough of exercise on a daily basis.
+To be fit and trim, these canines need to get enough exercise daily.
 The needs and lifestyle of the dog will determine how often and for how long the dog should exercise.
 It is recommended, however, that Cane Corsos get at least an hour of exercise per day.
-Walking, running, playing, and training routine are all examples of such pursuits.
-In order to avoid damage, it's best to gradually work up to a higher intensity of exercise.
-One of the best ways for your corso exercise is swimming.
-This is the best way of training a muscle without doing pressure on joints.
-That is why swimming is recommended for overweight dogs as the best way of training.
+Walking, running, playing, and training routines are all examples of such pursuits.
+To avoid damage, it’s best to work up to a higher intensity of exercise gradually.
+One of the best ways for your corso is swimming.
+This is the best way to train a muscle without putting pressure on joints.
+Swimming is recommended as the best way to train overweight dogs.

 Why it's crucial to keep an eye on weight and make necessary adjustments?